 Certify Your Device with Works with Alexa

-Works with Alexa is a certification program that raises the bar on responsiveness, reliability, and functionality, ensuring your customers have the best smart home experiences.
+Works with Alexa is a certification program that establishes your product's compatibility with Alexa, ensuring your customers have a great smart home experience.
 When your products are certified, they can carry the Works with Alexa badge in the Amazon Smart Home Store and on product packaging.
-This increases customer confidence that your products integrate seamlessly with Alexa, which in turn increases traffic to your products in the Amazon Smart Home Store and offline channels.
+This increases customer confidence that your products integrate seamlessly with Alexa.

 This topic outlines the steps to certify your product as Works with Alexa and request the badge for your products.